boztalay/Timelapser/README.md

 Captures a recording of one window using `screencapture`, gathering frames at a specified interval without a drop shadow or screen capture sound

+Note that this doesn't make any efforts to compress the output (it's gonna get big), and expects the interval between frames to be at least one second.

 Usage
 -----